derrickgavilan/hello-world/README.md

+# hello-world
-# hello-world Architect Series
+## Architect Series
-I want to be an architect.
+This repo will contain a series of projects that demonstrate "architect" skills.